Note: Greenhill is a 21-and over winery (no kids).

-Or you might opt to join the Wine Club, which gives you and a guest access to the elegantly appointed, adults-only/members-only Manor House (note reservation requirements for guests and Manor House tastings).
+Or you might opt to join the Wine Club, which gives you and a guest access to the elegantly appointed, members-only Manor House (note reservation requirements for guests and Manor House tastings).

 Greenhill is a popular place for weddings and corporate events, and both the Manor House and Tasting Room facilities are available for use.